Offshore gas and condensate field

 The field is located 25km away from the Shah Deniz gas and condensate field, which is also situated within the Absheron block.

-Total and SOCAR entered an agreement in 2016 for the first phase of the field’s development.
+In 2016, Total and SOCAR entered an agreement for the first phase of the field’s development.
+Estimated to cost $1bn,

-Initial gas production from the field is expected in late-2021, with an estimated initial production of five billion cubic metres (bcm) of natural gas a year.
+Offshore construction for the oil and gas project began in September 2020.
+Initial gas production from the field expected in late 2021, with an estimated initial production of five billion cubic metres (bcm) of natural gas a year.

 Production from the field is crucial for Azerbaijan, which has been witnessing gas shortages due to increasing domestic consumption rates combined with the fact that the majority of the gas produced from the Shah Deniz gas field is now exported elsewhere.